nafaearr-lgtm/Portfolio-Project/README.md

 The analysis covers customer segmentation, LTV modeling, campaign attribution, channel quartiles, and product co-purchase patterns—all critical skills for an entry-level Marketing Analyst, Business Analyst, or Marketing Data Analyst role.

-🛠️ Technical Implementation
+🛠️ Technical Implementation & Methodology
 Tools & Technologies
   - Tableau Desktop: Dashboard creation and visualization
+  - SQL: Querying for dataset creation
-  - SQL + Power Query: Data extraction, transformation, and aggregation
+  - Power Query: Data transformation, cleaning, and loading
+Methodology: This project was completed over a duration of 2 weeks.
+The raw dataset, imported from Kaggle, was first cleaned and transformed on a basic level inside Excel's Power Query.
+The cleaned dataset was then imported in DBeaver and queried using PostGreSQL.
+6 datasets, each having a unique angle (customer profiling, channel analysis, product analysis, etc.) were created.
+Finally, the curated datasets were loaded onto Tableau alongside the clean base table for dashboard building and story-telling.

 📊 Project Overview
 Using a multi-channel retail dataset (Catalog, Store, Web), the dashboard explores how customers behave across touchpoints, how different demographic groups respond to marketing campaigns, and how product categories interact to influence spend and customer lifetime value (LTV).